Hays Street Bridge

-From a vehicular bridge in the 1900s to a pedestrian bridge in modern times, the historic Hays Street Bridge has been an important connector in the history of San Antonio and the City’s East Side.
+The Hays Street Bridge has evolved from a vehicular bridge in the 1900s to a pedestrian bridge today.
+It has been a vital link in San Antonio and the City's East Side.
 Learn more about the timeline of this historic bridge and its importance to San Antonio.

 1881